Efficient Zero-Shot Inpainting with Decoupled Diffusion Guidance: Method

 \paragraph{Practical implementation. } A key practical feature of our method is that it depends on a single hyperparameter: the sequence $(\ddimstd_t)_{t \in [0,1]}$ of standard deviations, which controls the level of stochasticity in the DDIM reverse process.
 This choice is particularly critical in the low-NFE regime, where only a few function evaluations are available and the variance schedule strongly influences both observation fidelity and perceptual quality.
 In all experiments, we adopt the schedule $\ddimstd_t = \sigma_t (1 - \alpha_t)$.
 An ablation study of this parameter is reported in \Cref{sec:experiments}.

 Beyond this hyperparameter, an important practical consideration is that most large-scale diffusion models for high-resolution image generation operate in a compressed latent space rather than in pixel space \citep{rombach2022high, esser2024scaling}.
-To apply our algorithm in this setting, we must therefore formulate the inpainting task in the latent domain.
+To apply our algorithm in this setting, we must therefore formulate the inpainting task in the latent space.
 Denote by $\encoder$ the encoder, $\mathbf{X}_\ast$ the pixel-space ground-truth image and $\textbf{M}$ the corresponding pixel-space mask.
 Following \citet{avrahami2022blended}, we set $\bx_\ast \eqdef \encoder(\mathbf{X}_\ast)$, the observation to $\obs \eqdef \bx_\ast[\mask]$ where $\mask$ is a downsampled version of the pixel-space mask $\mathbf{M}$.
+We illustrate in \Cref{fig:illustration-latent-masking} that masking in the latent spaces translates to masking in the pixel despite the nonlinearity of the decoder.
 Since the encoder reduces spatial resolution by a fixed factor (\emph{e.g.}, $s=8$ in \cite{esser2024scaling}), we construct the latent mask $\mask$ by average pooling the binary pixel-space mask $\mathbf{M}$ with kernel and stride $s$.
 Each latent site is assigned the fraction of unmasked pixels within its receptive field.
 These fractional values are then thresholded (typically at $0.5$) to produce a binary mask; in other words, a latent site is marked as observed if the majority of its underlying pixels are unmasked.
 In practice, the mask $\mask$ is provided as a single-channel image and broadcast across all latent channels when applied to $\bx_\ast$.
 Finally, we apply \Cref{algo:decoupled} with $(\bx_\ast, \obs, \mask)$ thus defined in the latent space.

 \paragraph{Related methods.} Our work shares similarities with various recent approaches to zero-shot diffusion guidance, which now briefly review.
 The closest line of work comprises variants of the \emph{replacement method} \citep{song2019generative, song2021score}, which follows the same structure as \Cref{algo:decoupled}.
 In these schemes, the masked coordinates of the state are updated according to the standard DDIM transition (Line~\ref{line:masked_update}), while the unmasked coordinates are replaced by a direct update that enforces consistency with the observation $\obs$ (Line~\ref{line:unmasked_update}).
 In its simplest form, the method performs ancestral sampling with the transition